How to Upload An EssyJae SVG with Score Lines to Cricut Design Space

 - On the mat, click a piece with score lines.
 This will highlight the layers grouped together within this piece on the layers panel on the right side of the screen.

-- Each layer will have the word “cut” next to them.
+- Each layer will say “basic cut” next to them.
 Click the top layer in this grouping – this is the layer with score lines.

-- With that layer selected, go up to the left side of the screen where it says “Linetype”.
+- With that layer selected, go up to the top left of the screen where it says “Operation”.
 Click the dropdown menu and choose “Score”.

-- On the mat, click the piece again, then click “Attach” on the lower right side.
+- On the mat, click the piece again, then click “Attach” on the lower right side of the screen.

 Repeat this process with each of the pieces with score lines.

 All pieces without score lines are ready to go – they don’t need anything done to them.

 You’ll be able to tell the file is set up correctly if the score lines are staying together with the pieces, and they are not being moved onto a separate mat.
 If they are being moved to separate mat, it means they still need to be attached to the piece they are meant to go on top of – see above step.

 If you are using Cricut’s app for iOS on an iPhone or iPad, please follow the instructions below.
 As mentioned in this video, some of the buttons may be in slightly different places than shown on the iPad in this video.
 The main menu at the bottom of the screen can be swiped to the left to reveal more functions, such as layers.